* Please note: due to popular demand all classes have booked out for the rest of this term. Please contact me to be placed on my wait list 🙂 *

 - Exploring self-expression

 This all occurs within a fun, low-pressure environment, as we understand that all children are different and have different abilities, temperaments and learning speeds.
 We will never pressure a student to “perform” something they are uncomfortable with.

 The toddler class runs for 45 minutes.

 Siblings are more than welcome to attend!
-Babies under the age of 1 year may attend a toddler class with their sibling for free.
-We offer a 40% discount for siblings older than 1 year in either the toddler or baby class.
+Babies under the age of 1 year may attend a class with their sibling for free.
+We have a family pass available that anables all siblings in the family to attend a class together.

 Mother Hubbard’s Cupboard